 Still Need Some Help?

-If you want a hiking pant that is super durable, go for the Fjällräven Keb Curved Trouser.
-If you want a pant that could double as a casual pant as well, I’d go for the Wondery Isabel 3.0 Pants and Outdoor Voices RecTrek Pants.
+If you want hiking pants that are super durable, go for the Fjällräven Keb Curved Trouser.
+If you want pants that could double as casual pants as well, I’d go for the Outdoor Voices RecTrek Pants.

 I usually go for the Arc’teryx Gamma LT Pant or, most recently, the Outdoor Research Ferossi Pant if I will be hiking/backpacking.